English (ENGL) 255

 - Unit 6: Writing a Rhetorical Analysis

-To receive credit for ENGL 255, receive “D” (50 percent) or higher on the examination and an overall average of “D” (50 percent) or higher to pass the course.
+To receive credit for ENGL 255, you must receive a grade of D (50 percent) or higher on the examination and an overall average of D (50 percent) or higher to pass the course.
 Assignments not submitted by the course contract completion date (end of active registration) receive a grade of 0.
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Brundage, David & Michael Lahey.
-Acting on Words: an Integrated Rhetoric, Reader, and Handbook.
-Toronto: Pearson, 2011.
+Brundage, David, and Michael Lahey.
+Acting on Words: An Integrated Rhetoric, Research Guide, Reader, and Handbook.
+3rd. ed., Pearson, 2012.

 Undergraduate Challenge for Credit Course Registration Form